-Scrap Rate: How to Calculate and Minimize Manufacturing Waste
+Scrap Rate: How to Calculate and Minimize Waste

 Scrap rate measures the percentage of materials or products that become unusable during production.
-It’s calculated by dividing the total amount of scrap by the total production volume, then multiplying the result by 100.
+It is calculated by dividing the total amount of scrap by the total production volume, then multiplying the result by 100.

-It’s a critical metric because it shows how efficiently your plant turns raw material into sellable output.
-When scrap rate goes up, it’s rarely a one-off.
+It is a critical metric because it shows how efficiently your plant turns raw material into sellable output.
+When scrap rate goes up, it is rarely a one-off.
 It usually reflects problems upstream, like equipment out of spec, inconsistent operator methods, or material defects slipping through.

-To get the full view, it’s important to notice that scrap shows up in different forms.
-Sometimes it's raw materials that arrive damaged or outside tolerance, other times it's work-in-process pieces that fail during fabrication, or finished products that don’t meet quality standards.
+Scrap shows up in different forms.
+Sometimes it is raw materials that arrive damaged or outside tolerance, other times it is work-in-process pieces that fail during fabrication, or finished products that do not meet quality standards.
 No matter where it occurs, the impact is the same: lost time, wasted resources, and lower throughput.

 How to Calculate Scrap Rate in Manufacturing